The Sky Tonight

 Meteor Showers:

-Lyrids April 22 Waxing gibbous Moon, 97% sunlit ZHR = 15
+Orionids October 22 Waning gibbous Moon, 98% sunlit ZHR = 20

-Radiant: Near the star Vega.
+Radiant: Near the bright star Betelgeuse.
+Associated with Comet Halley

-se this Fluxtimator to calculate the number of meteors predicted per hour for any meteor swarm on any date, for any place in the world.
+Fluxtimator to calculate the number of meteors predicted per hour for any meteor swarm on any date, for any place in the world.

-ZHR = zenithal hourly rate (number of meteors expected to be observed at the zenith in one hour).
+= zenithal hourly rate (number of meteors expected to be observed at the zenith in one hour).
 The maximum phase of meteor showers usually occurs between 3 am and sunrise.
 The reason most meteors are observed in the pre-dawn hours is because at that time we are on the front of the Earth as it rushes through space at 107 000 km per hour (30 km per second).
 We are meeting the meteors head-on, and the speed at which they enter our atmosphere is the sum of their own speed plus ours.
 In the evenings, we are on the rear side of the Earth, and many meteors we see at that time are actually having to catch us up.
 This means that the speed at which they enter our atmosphere is less than in the morning hours, and they burn up less brilliantly.

 Although most meteors are found in swarms associated with debris from comets, there are numerous 'loners', meteors travelling on solitary paths through space.
 When these enter our atmosphere, unannounced and at any time, they are known as 'sporadics'.
 On an average clear and dark evening, an observer can expect to see about ten meteors per hour.
 They burn up to ash in their passage through our atmosphere.
 The ash slowly settles to the ground as meteoric dust.
 The Earth gains about 80 tonnes of such dust every day, so a percentage of the soil we walk on is actually interplanetary in origin.
 If a meteor survives its passage through the air and reaches the ground, it is called a 'meteorite'.
 In the past, large meteorites (possibly comet nuclei or small asteroids) collided with the Earth and produced huge craters which still exist today.
 These craters are called 'astroblemes'.
 Two famous ones in Australia are Wolfe Creek Crater and Gosse's Bluff.
 The Moon and Mercury are covered with such astroblemes, and craters are also found on Venus, Mars, planetary satellites, minor planets, asteroids and even comets.